pyr0ball/pyr0piezo/README.md

 **What's this for?**
 --------------------

+This is a Z-axis sensor for 3D printers.

 This design incorporates two different enhancements:

 1. An Ultra-Sensitive Z-Axis sensor utilizing the mechanical force of the nozzle touching the bed, giving a direct measurement with no offsets or referential assumptions to consider